ddelaveaga/caterpillargladiotorking/game-readme.md

 ### Game Rules

-1. Each caterpillar starts with 8 segments.
+1. Each caterpillar starts with 3 segments (beads).
 2. Collect yellow beads on the game board to grow longer.
 3. Shoot projectiles to knock beads off your opponent.
 4. When a bead is knocked off, it falls onto the game board and can be collected by either player.
-5. When a player is down to their last segment, it will pulse red as a warning.
-6. The game ends when one caterpillar loses all its beads.
+5. The game ends when one caterpillar loses all its beads.
-7. The player who knocks all beads off their opponent wins!
+6. The player who knocks all beads off their opponent wins!

 ## Features